 - HART 2334 Advanced Air Conditioning Controls.
 Four hours credit.
 Theory and practical application of electrical control devices, electromechanical controls, and/or pneumatic controls.
 Prerequisite: HART 1441.
-Two lecture and three lab hours each week.
+Thirty-two lecture and forty-eight lab hours.
 Lab fee. - HART 2336 Troubleshooting.
 Four hours credit.
 An advanced course in the application of troubleshooting principles and use of test instruments to diagnose air conditioning and refrigeration components and system problems including conducting performance tests.
 The student will test and diagnose components, systems, and accessories; complete applicable documentation.
 Prerequisites: HART 1401, 1303, 1407, and/or corequisite HART 1445.
-Two hours lecture and four hours lab each week.
+Thirty-two lecture and forty-eight lab hours.
 Lab fee. - HART 2441 Commercial Air Conditioning.
 Four hours credit.
 A study of components, applications, and installation of air conditioning systems with capacities of 25 tons or less.
 Prerequisite: HART 1441.
-Three lecture and three lab hours each week.
+Forty-eight lecture and forty-eight lab hours.
 Lab fee. - HART 2442 Commercial Refrigeration.
 Four hours credit.
 Theory and practical application in the maintenance of commercial refrigeration; medium, and low temperature applications and ice machines.
 Prerequisite: HART 1401 and HART 1407.
-Three lecture and three lab hours each week.
+Forty-eight lecture and forty-eight lab hours.
 Lab fee. - HIST 1301 United States History I. Three hours credit.
 A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
 United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
 Themes that may be addressed in United States History I include: American settlement and diversity, American culture, religion, civil and human rights, technological change, economic change, immigration and migration, and creation of the federal government.
 Required of all students seeking an Associate of Arts or Science degree or who plan to transfer to a four-year school.
-Three lecture hours each week. - HIST 1302 United States History II.
+Forty-eight lecture hours. - HIST 1302 United States History II.
 Three hours credit.
 A survey of the social, political, economic, cultural, and intellectual history of the United States from the Civil War/Reconstruction era to the present.
 United States History II examines industrialization, immigration, world wars, the Great Depression, Cold War and post-Cold War eras.
 Themes that may be addressed in United States History II include: American culture, religion, civil and human rights, technological change, economic change, immigration and migration, urbanization and suburbanization, the expansion of the federal government, and the study of U.S. foreign policy.
 Required of all students seeking an Associate of Arts or Science degree or who plan to transfer to a four-year school.
-Three lecture hours each week. - HIST 2301 Texas History.
+Forty-eight lecture hours. - HIST 2301 Texas History.
 Three hours credit.
 A survey of the political, social, economic, cultural, and intellectual history of Texas from the pre-Columbian era to the present.
 Themes that may be addressed in Texas History include: Spanish colonization and Spanish Texas; Mexican Texas; the Republic of Texas; statehood and secession; oil, industrialization, and urbanization; civil rights; and modern Texas.
-Three lecture hours each week. - HIST 2311 Western Civilization I. Three hours credit.
+Fortyeight lecture hours. - HIST 2311 Western Civilization I. Three hours credit.
 A survey of the social, political, economic, cultural, religious, and intellectual history of Europe and the Mediterranean world from human origins to the 17th century.
 Themes that should be addressed in Western Civilization I include the cultural legacies of Mesopotamia, Egypt, Greece, Rome, Byzantium, Islamic civilizations, and Europe through the Middle Ages, Renaissance, and Reformations.
-Three lecture hours each week.
+Forty-eight lecture hours.